 Many of the books engage the senses.
 That is, more senses than the visual and auditory.
 For instance my kids are drawn to books with food in them.
 There is an actual bite sized and shaped chunk missing from the feast spread in our copy of King Bidgood.
 I Stink has some illustrations of puppy poo, moldy meatballs, and dirty diapers.
 Not only is this hilarious, but my kids will hold their noses and wave their hands.

 They have distinct moods or attitudes, wether it’s funny, quiet, or silly.
 I love the attitude of I Stink.
 What a brilliant job of capturing the cocky spirit of a trash truck.
-I love the quiet rhythms of life, work and seasons in Oxcart Man
+I love the quiet rhythms of life, work and seasons in Oxcart Man.

 They deal with kid’s reality, like being picked on (Unlovable andChyrsanthemum), like not wanting to get out of the tub (King Bidgood’s in the Bathtub), and not wanting to go to bed (How do Dinosaurs Say Goodnight).